danieljb/django-videokit/README.md

 # Django Videokit #

-A Django app to encode videos using videokit
+A Django app to encode videos using videokit.

+*Note: This app is currently not in a working state.*

 # Dependencies #